emeks-studio/ada-valley/README.md

   - `nix run .#show` To view how the vm will be started
   - `nix run .#start-vm` or simply `nix run .`

+## 3.2 Interacting with the virtual machine

+### Add authorized users for tunneling

+The virtual machine restricts SSH access to authorized public keys only.
+To authorize a new user, add their public key to a file in the `ssh-keys` directory.
+- Each file in the ssh-keys folder should be named after the corresponding system vm user.
+- Place one public key per line in the file.
+- These keys will be used to grant SSH access to the user matching the filename.

 ## 4. Cardano Node
 The Cardano node is configured in the configuration.nix as a systemd service called **cardano-node**, it will automatically starts on system startup, it will run the cardano node with these parameters: